wardle/trud/README.md

 ```

 You can of course use `trud` interactively if you wish, but this approach also
 lends itself to automated scripting.
+For automatic scripts, you'll likely not
+want to show download progress reporting.

 ### 3. Include the trud library in your project